 Whether you’re a contractor or a client, mistakes happen during construction projects.
 It takes several moving parts and team members to complete the project, which increases the statistical odds that something will happen.
 While construction mistakes can be common and costly, and small issues may turn into much larger problems, many are largely avoidable.

-Our team has made and witnessed plenty of mistakes and learned some hard lessons.
+Throughout our 100+ years in business, it’s safe to assume that our team has made and witnessed mistakes and learned some hard lessons along the way.
 Below we share some insight that could help contractors and clients alike.

 Start with Communication

 A large number of construction mistakes happen when lines get crossed, directions get lost in translation, or a simple detail isn’t shared with another team member.
 Create a culture of communication at all levels of the project; there’s no shortage of tech tools to help with this, and there are many that are specifically designed for construction pros.

 If a problem does arise, this culture of communication will encourage team members to speak up if they do encounter a problem or make a misstep.
 Everyone up to the stakeholders needs to be aware of what’s happening to mitigate risk early on and minimize damage before it delays work or stops the project altogether.